RebornBeat/BGP-X/firmware/firmware.md

 ## 1. Overview

 BGP-X firmware is the operating system and runtime environment for BGP-X hardware.
 The core BGP-X software (bgpx-node daemon, bgpx-cli, bgpx-sdk) is hardware-agnostic.
-Firmware provides the hardware-specific layer: device drivers, kernel configuration, init system, and first-boot wizard.
+Firmware provides the hardware-specific layer: device drivers, kernel configuration, init system, first-boot wizard, and platform-specific optimizations.

 **All firmware targets run the same bgpx-node daemon binary** (cross-compiled for the appropriate CPU architecture).
 Protocol behavior, configuration format, and capabilities are identical across all targets.
 Hardware differences affect only drivers and power management — not protocol, not routing, not cryptography.

----

-## 2. Firmware Adaptability Principle
+### 1.1 Firmware Adaptability Principle

 BGP-X firmware is designed for adaptability.
 The current hardware targets represent reference implementations.
 As hardware evolves: